Emmotes/ic_spoilers/docs/umberto.md

     "id": 1993,
     "flavour_text": "",
     "description": {
         "desc": "Pick an Investigation to pursue.
 Umberto gains stacks of Clue, and can start another Investigation after the Investigation concludes.
-Each Clue stack increases Detective's Entourage by $amount%, stacking multiplicatively.
+Each Clue stack increases Detective's Entourage by $(not_buffed amount)%, stacking multiplicatively.
 Caps at $max_stacks stacks.
 Once you are capped, additional Investigations are not offered.
 Clue stacks persist between areas and reset when the adventure ends.", "post": {
             "conditions": [
                 {